On the structure of finitely presented Bestvina-Brady groups: Introduction

 It is easy to observe that two non-isomorphic graphs can give rise to the same B-B group $H_{\Gamma}$ (see~\ref{imp note on non-isomorphic}).
 Moreover, though the finiteness properties are completely determined by the (topology of the) clique complex of $\Gamma$, not much work has been done to understand structural properties of $H_{\Gamma}$ in terms of graph theoretic input.
 We should mention here the recent work of Chang \cite{Chang-splitting} on abelian splittings of B-B groups and the work of Barquinero-Ruffoni-Ye \cite{BRY} decomposing Artin kernels (a class of subgroups generalizing B-B groups) as graphs groups.
 In both the works the decomposition of $H_{\Gamma}$ is expressed in terms of the underlying $\Gamma$; hence we consider them as a motivation for our paper.

-The aim of this article is to show that a certain class of finitely presented B-B groups can be decomposed as an (iterated) amalgamated product of a RAAG and a finitely many copies of $\Z^2$.
+The aim of this article is to show that a certain class of finitely presented B-B groups can be decomposed as an (iterated) amalgamated product of a RAAG and finitely many copies of $\Z^2$.
 We express this amalgamated product completely in terms of the underlying graph.
 To be precise, we decompose $\Gamma$ as a union of $\Gamma'$ and some triangles (i.e., $3$-cliques); this union is with the help of a suitable spanning tree.
 The subgraph $\Gamma'$ is selected on the basis that the corresponding B-B group $H_{\Gamma'}$ is isomorphic to a RAAG; the triangles correspond to copies of $\ZZ^2$.
-The classes of graphs for which this decomposition works include $1$-skeleton to (extra)-special triangulation of the $2$-disk and connected splittings with a separating clique.
+The classes of graphs for which this decomposition works include the $1$-skeleta of certain (extra)-special triangulations of the $2$-disk and connected graphs with a separating clique $K_n, n \geq 3$.
+Our main theorem implies that such B-B groups can be decomposed as an iterated amalgamation of RAAGs.
 We should note here that Papadima and Suciu \cite[Proposition 9.4]{PS} showed that the B-B group corresponding to an extra-special triangulation is not isomorphic to any RAAG.
-Our main theorem implies that such B-B groups can be decomposed as an iterated amalgamation of RAAGs.
+The existence of a separating clique also implies that the corresponding B-B group splits over an abelian subgroup, see Chang \cite[Theorem 3.9]{Chang-splitting}; we expand on this aspect in \Cref{conrem}.